hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - deploy <span style="color: #bb6600;">microsegmentation and multi-tenancy services</span> with a policy-based container

+- Cisco Stealthwatch Cloud
+  - available as an SaaS product offer to provide <span style="color: #bb6600">visibility and threat detection</span> within public cloud infrastructures
+  - available in AWS, Azure, and GCP
+  - monitor on-premises networks: at least one Cisco <span style="color: #bb6600">Stealthwatch cloud sensor appliance</span> deployed
+  - on-premises behavior data sent to the Cisco Stealthwatch Cloud analytics platform for analysis: deploy the Cisco <span style="color: #bb6600">Stealthwatch Cloud PNM sensor</span>
+  - provide visibility and threat detection across the AWS network relying on <span style="color: #bb6600">AWS VPC flow logs</span>
+  - actions to collect full metadata information about the traffic going through their AWS cloud services
+    - send <span style="color: #bb6600">VPC Flow Logs</span> to Cisco Stealthwatch Cloud
+    - configure <span style="color: #bb6600">Cisco Stealthwatch Cloud</span> to ingest AWS information

+- Private Network Monitoring (PNM)
+  - provide visibility and threat detection for the on-premises network
+  - deliver from the cloud as a SaaS solution
+  - prefer SaaS products and desire better awareness and security in their on-premises environments w/ less capital expenditure and operational overhead
+  - deploy lightweight software in a virtual machine or server that can consume a variety of native sources of telemetry or extract metadata from network packet flow
+  - encrypt this metadata and sends it to the Stealthwatch Cloud analytics platform for analysis
+  - consume <span style="color: #bb6600">metadata only</span>, packet payloads never retained or transferred outside the network

 - Secure Endpoint
   - formerly Advanced Malware Protection (AMP) for Endpoints
   - logical security controls on endpoints still exist even training on staffs: human error or inside threats still exist